seinecle/blog/_posts/2025-08-17-more-thoughts-on-ai-software-development.md

 # What gen AI *can* do as of August 2025

 ## 1. Take files as input
 Until last year, most gen AI apps were limited in the kind of files they could read.
-Gemini couldn't even read pdfs.
+Gemini couldn't even read pdfs if I recall correctly.
 This tends to quickly disappear.
 Most apps now accept txt, csv, pdf, docx, xlsx, pptx, any xml or json files.